Relaxation of photo-excited hot carriers beyond multi-temperature models: General theory description verified by experiments on Pb/Si(111): Application to time-resolved spectroscopy of P b films

 \subsection{Microscopic input}

 The Eliashberg function $\alpha^2F(\omega)$ and phonon density of states $G(\omega)$ of a free-standing film of Pb of 5 monolayer thickness have been calculated using density functional theory in the local density approximation \cite{HeLu71}.
-A mixed-basis pseudopotential approach \cite{HeBo99} combining a plane-wave expansion with local functions is used to describe the valence electrons of Pb.
-The phonon properties and the electron-phonon interaction are obtained using a linear-response technique.
-Spin-orbit coupling has been implemented as described in Ref.~\onlinecite{HeBo10}.
+A mixed-basis pseudopotential approach \cite{Louie79} combining a plane-wave expansion with local functions is used to describe the valence electrons of Pb.
+The phonon properties and the electron-phonon interaction are obtained using a linear-response technique.\cite{HeBo99,Zein84,BaGi01} Spin-orbit coupling has been implemented as described in Ref.~\onlinecite{HeBo10}.
 As was shown in Ref.~\onlinecite{SkHe13} the spin-orbit interaction not only has a strong effect on the phonon spectrum, but also leads to a strong enhancement of the electron-phonon coupling strength in thin Pb films.
 The calculated $\alpha^2F(\omega)$ and $G(\omega)$ are displayed in Fig.~\ref{fig:Eliashberg}.
-The mass-enhancement parameter is obtained as $\lambda = 2.04$ and $\lambda \langle \omega^2 \rangle = 46.2$~meV$^2/\hbar^2$.
+The mass-enhancement parameter is obtained as $\lambda = 2.04$ and $\lambda \langle \omega^2 \rangle = 46.2$~meV$^2/\hbar^2$ by integrating the calculated Eliashberg function over the full frequency range.